intellitrend/zabbixapi-php/README.md

 ### getAuthKey()

-Get authKey used for API communication
+Get authKey used for API communication.
+Note: If there was no previous call to the Zabbix-API, this funcion will call the Zabbix-API to ensure a valid key.
 * `return` string $authKey.

 ### getSessionDir()